mtlynch/mtlynch.io/content/posts/logpaste/index.md

 sprunge is [open-source](https://github.com/rupa/sprunge), so I thought I could simply self-host it.
 But when I inspected the source, I realized sprunge was not long for this world.
 Nobody has touched the code in six years.
 Further, it depended on the Python 2.7 version of AppEngine and Google Cloud Datastore, two services that Google is [actively](https://cloud.google.com/appengine/docs/standard/python/migrate-to-python3) [killing off](https://cloud.google.com/datastore/docs/upgrade-to-firestore).

-## I don't want to maintain a database server
+## Storing data without a database server

 There are at least [a dozen open-source text sharing services](https://github.com/awesome-selfhosted/awesome-selfhosted#pastebins), but none of them were a match for what I wanted.
 Most of them included complex features I didn't need like encryption or a slick editing interface.
 I just wanted the simple ability to upload from the command line or JavaScript.